Original Price: $189.95Sale Price:139.95

 The Spec Ops Extreme finally received the needed improvements to detection speed and picture quality.
-With those improvements, this camera has almost no flaws and is a top video and picture trail camera for 2017.
+With those improvements, this camera has almost no flaws and is a top video and picture trail camera for this year.
 You will fall in love with the high definition video quality -TCP Staff

 Model # BTC-8FHD-PX

 Resting Power(on) | Daytime Power Consumption | Nighttime Power ConsumptionSee Breakdown ▼

 Picture Trigger & Recovery Speed | Video Trigger & Recovery Speed | Detection RangeSee Breakdown ▼

 Dimensions | Battery Type | External Battery Jack See Breakdown ▼

 - Great detection circuit